asifshaik8639/React-Redux-Login-Ecom-Project/README.md

 - **Navigation**: Users can navigate between Home, Cart, and Checkout pages seamlessly.
 - **Movies**: Users can browse and filter movies from around the world.
 - **Movie Trailers**: View trailers of selected movies.
+- **Payment Gateway Integration**:  Integration with a payment gateway for purchasing products.
 - **Logout**: Users can log out of the application.

 ## Pending Features
-- **Movie Cart Integration**: Adding movies to the cart section.
+- **Movie Cart Integration**: Adding movies to the cart section.As I don’t have the license to sell it to others.
+Only trailers of all the movies around the world (including the new coming) can be seen
-- **Payment Gateway Integration**: Pending integration with a payment gateway for purchasing products.

 ## Setup Instructions
 ### Prerequisites